Shikaga/story/index.md

 ---

-"This way mi'lady", the maid instructed, indicating for Emlyn to follow her.
+"This way mi'lady", the maid instructed, indicating for Emlyn to follow.
 They had stepped into the beautifully decorated hallways of the back quarters, where the honored servants and minor nobles rooms where located.

-These clearly didn'tt have the kind of splendor and workmanship that the front rooms that they had come through had.
+These rooms clearly didn't have the kind of splendor and workmanship of the front rooms that they had come through.
 But these halls still clearly outshone the most elegant corridors one could find in the House of Eyes back in Verris.

 Clean wood linings edged the corridors and a beautiful red carpet ran along the middle and a clear bright light was thrown by the multitude of simple but beautiful chandeliers, evenly spaced along the ceiling.